RNDr.

 good general practitioner (line "Memories - interesting

-qualities after him, to an increased extent, Doc.Kuba inherited
+qualities after him, to an increased extent, Doc.Kuba inherited..!..

-..! ..
 It was his personal misfortune in the

 professional community and in the family: some respected him (others on the contrary ...) ,

-people of this "blood type" should not hold
+The people of this "blood type" should not hold

 leadership positions in which they have the right to

-of perfect work .
-Unfortunately, human society
+a lot of perfect work.
+Unfortunately, human

-is set up in such a way that autocratic and despotic people (even in the highest positions with unlimited power - it
+in the highest positions with unlimited power - it has cost

-has cost millions of wasted lives and human misery) have taken the lead in priority .
+millions of wasted lives and human misery).

 After retiring, Doc.
-Kuba

-to hear from my suggestions that as an emeritus
+want to hear from my suggestions that as an emeritus

 experienced expert he could organize seminars, give